In some ways, 10 years is a long time. In others, it’s gone in an instant.

 Our loss and time have granted us a deep sensitivity to the joy of helping others.
 There is no greater feeling than knowing in your soul that you are helping other people, putting them before yourself.
 Whatever “your cause” or tradition may be, we challenge you to devote yourself to those who the cause serves.
 Take yourself out of the equation.
 The result will be you finding more happiness and satisfaction than you ever could by doing something self-serving.
 Always give more than you receive.

 These intentions and Carson’s legacy initially became the nonprofit With Carson, then Aware Awake Alive.
-Last year our family gifted the Aware Awake Alive nonprofit to Cal Poly and it became the catalyst for WITH US: The National Network for Peer Accountability at California Polytechnic University.
+Last year our family gifted the Aware Awake Alive nonprofit to Cal Poly and it became the catalyst for WITH US: Center for Bystander Intervention at California Polytechnic University.
 With the California State University platform, and a devoted staff, we’re laying the foundation for fundamental change at a national level for how we equip young people to deal with the sexual assault, hazing, alcohol poisoning and hate bias they encounter.

 WITH US is growing a national network of partners committed to creating safer campus communities.
 This year they’ve launched the first phase of their National College Student Bystander Study and are designing evidence-based bystander intervention programs.
 This week, a series of conversations inspired by Carson’s story took place on campuses across the country challenging peers to be an “upstander” – an individual who sees wrong and acts.
 Now our collective challenge is to remind our young people that they belong to each other and that they can leave no one behind.
 It is up to every one of you to pass this message along.

 And because the road goes on, we have one more message for you.